We could write an entire book detailing everything that goes into tending to a family — and we’re sure most of you could, too.

 If the toddler years are long gone for you, don’t fret.

 I like Slate columnist Jesssica Lahey’s tough love speech on showing up late to the party: “if [your kids] are older and have never been asked to contribute before, be honest.
 Cop up to the fact that you failed yourself and have been underestimating their abilities all along.”
 And then start from the ground up.

 A number of early childhood education philosophies (Montessori, Waldorf, among others) treat even mundane, everyday tasks (getting a glass of water, wiping a dusty surface, folding clothes, meal prep, organizing, etc.) as precious teaching moments.

 Personally, I think the idea of giving our children the “gift” of purposeful work by being receptive to their help is lovely.
 What a refreshing way to look at things.

-But just like so many others during this strange time, I’m taking it one day at a time, and so far, I have to say I’m seeing results.
+But I’m taking it one day at a time, and so far, I have to say I’m seeing results.
 And actually — most important of all — my kids really are loving helping out.

 So HOW do we change our daily routines to make our children an integral part of the everyday “work of life”?

 Check out our next article: Practical Ways to Include Kids in the Household Upkeep — you can do this!!